top of page

 • Project plans

-• Any necessary supporting documents (e.g., energy compliance forms)
+• Supporting documents (e.g., energy compliance forms)

 Step 5: Permit Review Process